Infineon/optiga-trust-charge/README.md

 Infineon’s OPTIGA™ Trust Charge is a turnkey solution providing secured device authentication for inductive wireless charging.

-The main purpose of this software framework is to support an integration of the secure element into a target wireless charging system.
-Be aware that this software comes without any security claims and shall be used for evaluation purpose.
+The main purpose of this software framework is to support the integration of the OPTIGA™ Trust Charge solution into a target wireless charging system.
+Be aware that this software comes without any warranty claims and shall be used for evaluation purposes.

-The figure below depicts what this solution offers, and what other components of the wireless charging system are required.
+The figure below shows the offering of this solution and other third party components needed to build a wireless charging system.

 ![](https://github.com/Infineon/Assets/blob/master/Pictures/optiga_trust_charge_integration_overview.png)